Leibniz-HBI/smo-wiki/docs/Instagram-Tools.md

 ## Overview

-All of the following tools have the ability to search for a certain username, hashtag, location or post and collect associated data from Instagram.
-All tools download the associated media (i.e. pictures and videos), comments and related hashtags.
-The list below is sorted in an opinionated way in the order of what we would recommend first.

-Most of these Instagram tools are so called scrapers that work without an official API Key.
+Many of these Instagram tools are so called scrapers that work without an official API Key.
 Please be aware that the use of these tools might violate the [Terms of Use](https://help.instagram.com/581066165581870) of Instagram.
 Despite being public, Instagram data can be very personal.
 Ensure to inform yourself thoroughly in order to follow data protection laws and other ethical guidelines that apply to your research **before** starting your data collection.

 ### Useful Scrapers